Saint Longinus (Bernini)

-Saint Longinus is a sculpture by the Italian artist Gian Lorenzo Bernini.
+Saint Longinus is a saint honored by a sculpture by the Italian artist Gian Lorenzo Bernini.
 Completed in 1638, the marble sculpture sits in the north-eastern niche in the crossing of St. Peter's Basilica in Vatican City.
 It is over 4 m high and was commissioned by Pope Urban VIII, a great patron of Bernini.

 Commission

 In 1627 Bernini replaced Carlo Maderno as the chief architect for St. Peter's Basilica and was given complete control over any new projects in St. Peter's until 1647, three years after the Pope's death.
 Bernini not only oversaw the addition of interior decoration in St. Peter's but he was responsible for the creation of several works, including Saint Longinus.

 Saint Longinus was one of four massive statues commissioned for the niches under the crossing of St Peter's, along with statues of St Andrew, St Helen, and St Veronica, all of whom have relics associated with them in the basilica.
 Small models were created by various artists, including one of St Andrew by Bernini.
 After various discussions with the committee selecting the works, Bernini was then appointed to create St Longinus.
 Bernini was paid 3,300 Roman scudi for the work, the same as each of the other sculptors producing statues for the niche.